-Validation means checking whether a page is free of errors, using a computer program.
-HTML Validation refers to the procedure of checking whether the html code on a web page complies with the HTML Standards, as set by the W3C Consortium.
+Our experienced web development team in Nicosia is accustomed to validating html on all our web projects.
+Validating html means checking whether a page is free of errors, using a computer program.
+HTML validation refers to the procedure of checking whether the html code on a web page complies with the HTML standards, as set by the W3C Consortium.
 Imagine it like comparing a sentence to the rules of grammar that apply to the language that the sentence is written in.

-When search engines crawl you website pages in order to index them, they check for errors and make certain decisions about them.
-If pages in your website contain errors, crawlers might not be able to read part of the content, or your pages might end up not being indexed at all.
-So the safest way to make sure that all your pages get indexed, is to validate them and fix any html errors.
+When search engines crawl your website pages in order to index them, they check for errors and make certain decisions about them.
+So, if pages in your website contain errors, crawlers might not be able to read part of the content, or your pages might end up not being indexed at all.
+Thus, the safest way to make sure that all your pages get indexed, is to validate them and fix any html errors.
 Furthermore make sure that you don’t have any broken links, broken redirects or bad grammar, which reduce the quality score of your website.

 Keeping your visitors

-Validation helps a web developer to check whether a page is build according to Web Standards, therefore making it safer that it will perform as it was designed to in future Web Platforms/Browsers.
+Additionally, validation helps a web developer to check whether a page is build according to Web Standards.
+This makes it safer to perform as if it was designed for future Web Platforms / Browsers.

 It’s easier to maintain a page if its build using standards as HTML and CSS, which are a form of widely accepted “coding style”.

 Teaches good practices